Fire-man-x/HumanReadableClock/README.md

 git clone https://gitlab.com/johngoetz/FuzzyClock.git FuzzyClock@johngoetz
 ```

-nable or disable the fuzzy clock [via the browser](https://extensions.gnome.org/local/).
+Enable or disable the fuzzy clock [via the browser](https://extensions.gnome.org/local/).
 You may
 need to change the `shell-version` field in `metadata.json`.
 The major version number you are
 running can be obtained by running `gnome-shell --version`.